 We cruised the beautiful streets of Wilmington looking for the perfect location to capture the essence of our hardworking Slanguage team.
-This week Chris Reynolds took photos of Cristina Velasquez, Danyel Madrid, Raul Vasquez and Alanzo Moreno.
+This week Chris Reynolds took photos of Cristina Velasquez, Danyel M., Raul Vasquez and Alanzo Moreno.

 Lovely Cristina Velasquez, our college intern, is proud of her Oaxacan heritage and wanted to incorporate that in her photo-shoot.
 She came dressed in a traditional Oaxacan blouse accompanied by two doll figurines symbolic to the Oaxacan people.
 We shot at the infamous Wilmington Town Square over-looking the magical Don Hotel.